Muhammad Atta-ullah Faizani: The move to Kabul

-In 1969, Faizani organized the Religious Scholars' Uprising at the Pul-i Khisti mosque in Kabul.
+In 1970, Faizani organized the Religious Scholars' Uprising at the Pul-i Khisti mosque in Kabul.
 Although the authorities thought that this protest would dissipate after a short while, the protest grew in numbers and persisted for weeks.
-To halt the demonstrations, the government cracked down on the restive demonstrators and imprisoned many of the protest's leaders, including Faizani.
-This was to be Faizani's fifth stint in prison and lasted a year and a half.
+To halt the demonstrations, the government cracked down on the restive demonstrators and imprisoned many of the protest's leaders with the help of the 444th Commando Battalion, including Faizani This was to be Faizani's fifth stint in prison and lasted a year and a half.

 Upon his release, Faizani purchased a building next to the Pul-i Khisti mosque and started a library and book business selling only those books that he had actually read himself.
 At this time, Faizani also organized and managed zikr circles and invited members of the government, military, and scholastic institutions.
 The intention being to transform society by first transforming the self.
 It was through these meetings that Faizani eventually formed the political party Hizb-i Tawheed.